yh1198015532/inet/tutorials/fingerprint/doc/first.rst

    53de-64a7/tplx

 In this example, ``t`` means time of event, ``p`` the full path of modules, ``l`` the message length, and ``x`` the extra data added programatically.
 Other possible ingredients include various properties of messages, modules and results.
-For the complete list, check out the TODO.
+For the complete list, check out the `Fingerprint section <https://doc.omnetpp.org/omnetpp/manual/#sec:testing:fingerprint-tests>`_ in the OMNeT++ Simulation Manual.

 ..
 TODO tplx is a default